Intelligence. Unclassfied. Episode 49: JerseyNet for Dedicated First Responder Communications

 JerseyNet provides constant communication service throughout three geographic regions in New Jersey: the Route 21 corridor, Camden County, and Atlantic City.
 Deployable assets can also provide temporary communication service at any location in or around New Jersey.
 When on location, JerseyNet can facilitate interoperability among existing radios in use on scene, enable access to mobile applications used by first responders, and provide Internet access that is not dependent upon the existing commercial network.

 JerseyNet can be deployed at the request of governments or public safety agencies within the state.
-It has been deployed to multiple events in and around New Jersey, including the visit of Pope Francis to Philadelphia, the Atlantic City Air Show and Miss America Pageant, the PGA Championship at Baltusrol Golf Club in Springfield, and the 96th Annual Far Hills Steeplechase.
+It has been deployed to multiple events in and around New Jersey, including the visit of Pope Francis to Philadelphia, the Atlantic City Beach and Air Shows, the Miss America Pageant, the PGA Championship at Baltusrol Golf Club in Springfield, the 96th Annual Far Hills Steeplechase, the Millville Airshow, and the Princeton University Alumni Weekend.

 Please contact the JerseyNet team to request information or training at email@example.com.